Granville, British Columbia

 Granville was the name from 1870 to 1886 for what would become the townsite of Vancouver, British Columbia.

-The townsite included the original settlement of Gastown.
+The townsite included the original settlement, Gastown.

 History

 The area was first known as Gastown, a settlement around the original makeshift tavern established by "Gassy" Jack Deighton in 1867 just west of the Hastings Mill property.

 In 1870 the colonial government surveyed the settlement, laid out a townsite, and renamed it "Granville" in honour of the then-British Secretary of State for the Colonies, Lord Granville.
 The township comprised six city blocks from Burrard Inlet south to Hastings Street, and Cambie Street east to Carrall Street.